Robbyn Swan: Career

 The Arrogance of Power, the couple's 2000 biography of Richard Nixon, was lauded as “the best one-volume full-length biography of Nixon ever published.”
 Among the book's most significant and widely reported findings were Swan's interviews with the former President's psychotherapist, Dr. Arnold Hutschnecker, and Nixon's White House abuse of the drug Dilantin.
 The book added much new, credible detail to the accusation that, in 1968, Nixon sought to persuade South Vietnam's President Nguyen Van Thieu not to agree to join peace talks in Paris with the United States, North Vietnam and the Viet Cong.
 Nixon's actions, if proven, prolonged the Vietnam War and cost thousands of lives.
 Summers’ and Swan's reporting has since been buttressed by later Nixon biographers.

 In 2005, Swan and her husband published Sinatra: The Life, a biography of Frank Sinatra that focuses on the singer's relationships with women, his politics, and his links with the Mafia.
-Among the book's most sensational revelations was comedian and fellow Rat Pack member, Jerry Lewis’ recollection that Sinatra had regularly carried money for the mob.
+Among the book's most sensational revelations was comedian Jerry Lewis’s recollection that Sinatra had regularly carried money for the mob.
+The book contained an allegation that, in 1969, the then 53-year-old singer had sexually assaulted a young woman in one of the guest bungalows on his Palm Beach estate.
+The woman in question, Susan Murphy, allowed the authors to identify her and to publish a photograph of her taken at the time.
+Asked about the claim, a representative for the Sinatra family said only: “It sounds crazy.
+Frank Sinatra honored women all the time.”